Charles Frederick Field: Later life

 After his retirement from the police, Field was in the press again, appearing in a 2 February 1856 supplement of the Illustrated News of the World, which was devoted to the trial of Dr Palmer of Rugeley, accused of poisoning three people.
 Although retired, the supplement described Field as "Inspector Field," implying that he was still active in the force.
 It also carried a memoir of his career.
 Field's actual involvement in the case was limited to a prior investigation of Palmer's financial activities, and he was not called to testify.

 Field's repeated use of his rank after his retirement, in his capacity as a private detective, caused consternation in official quarters, leading to at least two investigations of his conduct and a four-month stoppage of his pension in 1861.
 In 1865 Sir George Grey, the Liberal Home Secretary, dismissed the matter, as Field had finally retired from that line of work as well.
-Field is buried in Brompton Cemetery, London.
+Field died in 1874 and is buried in Brompton Cemetery, London.